mmssr/mmssr.github.io/_posts/2019-12-04-Understanding Recursive Functions.md

 date: 2019-12-04
 ---

-Recursion within the context of computer science is when a function calls itelf.
-Typically, this is done to take a relatively complex problem which is solved via repeated steps, by applying the same logic against repeated iterations.
-Let's look at an example of a recursive function:
+Recursion (within the context of computer science) is when a function calls itelf.
+Typically, this is done to take a relatively complex problem and break it down into smaller problems.
+Let's look at an example of a recursive function that takes a given string, such as yyzzza, and removes the adjacent duplicates:
 ```

 /* this program will accept a string and remove duplicate adjacent values */